ricardomsm/backend_school_project/README.md

 # backend_school_project
-Project based on a Portuguese car dealing website.
+Project based on a Portuguese car dealing website, still unfinished due to other works.